-Actions planned during the next year to address the needs to public housing through real estate activities, rehabilitation, pursuing new SRO projects, developing increased relationships and services targeting and attracting landlords.
+Actions planned during the next year to address the needs to public housing

+HASLC has goals that include an increased focus on assisting local leaders and agencies respond to homelessness in the City, as well as developing and attaining more capacity for additional living units through real estate activities, rehabilitation, pursuing new SRO projects, developing increased relationships and services targeting and attracting landlords.
 HASLC also utilizes HUD Rental Assistance Demonstration (RAD) to preserve and improve their many properties.
 HASLC continues to look for ways to expand their portfolio by identifying challenging properties and continuing to develop catalytic and transformative projects and programming.